 Ingredients and substitutions

-Melting wafers are specially made for candy making at home.
-They are the ideal choice because they're very easy to use.
+Melting wafers are made for home candy making.
+They are the ideal choice because they're easy to use and create a nice finished product.
 When melted and solidified, your candy has a shiny finish and a candy bar "snap" when broken in half.

-I recommend Merckens melting wafers.
+I recommend Merckens brand melting wafers - they have an excellent flavor, texture, and are easy to use.
 You can find them on Amazon and other candy making websites by doing a quick google search.
 Bakery supply stores may also carry Merckens locally.

 If you don't have time to shop online, Ghirardelli melting wafers will do the trick in a pinch.
 While they don't taste quite as good as Merckens, they're still miles better than the cheap/waxy generic melting wafers.